 Section 1.
-Any member may be expelled for conduct detrimental to the good of the organization by a two thirds (213) vote of the Officers and Board of Directors, except that such member shall be accorded the opportunity to appear before the Board to show cause why such action shall not be taken.
+Any member may be expelled for conduct detrimental to the good of the organization by a two-thirds (2/3) vote of the Officers and Board of Directors, except that such member shall be accorded.
+The opportunity to appear before the Board to show cause why such action shall not be taken.

 Section 2.
-The Fiscal Year starts January 1 st. Dues become due and payable within thirty (30) days of being billed.
+The Fiscal Year starts on January 1st.
+Dues become due and payable within thirty (30) days of being billed.
 After the first thirty (30) days a member shall be notified of his/her delinquency and given an additional thirty (30) days to clear the arrearage.
-After the second thirty (30) days or March 1 st, a list of delinquent members shall be compiled and submitted to the membership for action as to whether they should be carried or dropped.
-Under no circumstance shall a member be carried more than sixty (60)days.
+After the second thirty (30) days or March 1st, a list of delinquent members shall be compiled and submitted to the Board of Directors for action as to whether they should be carried or dropped.

 Changes in Constitution and By-Laws